Hanyuan-1

-Hanyuan-1, or Hanyuan No. 1, is China's first quantum computer.
-It was developed by the Chinese Academy of Sciences’ Innovation Academy for Precision Measurement Science and Technology.
+Hanyuan-1, or Hanyuan No. 1, is China's first commercial quantum computer.
+It was developed by the Chinese Academy of Sciences' Innovation Academy for Precision Measurement Science and Technology.
 It is able to operate at room temperature and uses cold atoms as qubits.
-It is comercially available with current orders totalling 40 million yuan.
+It is commercially available with current orders totalling ¥40 million RMB.
 The Hanyuan-1 contains 100 qubits.
 It can fit within three standard equipment racks, and can manage complex applications in the area of logistics optimization and financial modeling.